ava-labs/hypersdk/x/programs/simulator/README.md

 ## Overview

 The Rust Smart Contract Simulator emulates a Virtual Machine (VM) environment for testing and debugging WASM smart contracts.
-It provides a lightweight implementation that simulates program execution throughout its lifecycle.
+It provides a lightweight implementation that simulates contract execution throughout its lifecycle.

 The simulator consists of two main components:

 1. `State`: Persists contract state across multiple calls
-2. `Simulator`: Manages program creation, execution, and VM control
+2. `Simulator`: Manages contract creation, execution, and VM control

 ## Key Components